ofk/eslint-config-recommend/README.md

 This is an my eslint config.

-It uses [Airbnb's](https://github.com/airbnb/javascript) as a base, has [Prettier](https://prettier.io/) and [TypeScript ESLint](https://typescript-eslint.io/) baked in, and overrides some rules I've seen ourselves having to change often.
+It uses [Airbnb TypeScript](https://github.com/iamturns/eslint-config-airbnb-typescript) as a base, has [Prettier](https://prettier.io/) and [TypeScript ESLint](https://typescript-eslint.io/) baked in, and overrides some rules I've seen ourselves having to change often.

 ## Quick start